 Update 2013: I guess I fulfilled my resolution because since 2011 I’ve been making loads of yeast bread!
-Also, I now use a new type of yeast called Red Star Platinum which I discovered one day by accident.
+Also, I now use either instant yeast or a new type of yeast called Red Star Platinum which I discovered one day by accident.
 The bread in the older photos is shorter in stature because the first time I made this I halved the recipe and baked it in a 9×5 inch pan.
 I now make the full recipe and use two 8×4 inch loaf pan which makes the loaves taller.

 I don’t make New Year’s resolutions, but this year I resolve to bake more yeast breads, savory pies and casseroles.
 To start, here’s a recipe from Ryan, an 18 year old baker.